 In addition to the diagnostic value of glycation sites, their potential as prognostic biomarkers were also investigated using samples of 20 males diagnosed with prediabetes.
 Peptide 19 (FGB K295, Supplement, Table S4) was removed from the dataset as it was always present at concentrations below its LODs leaving 28 glycated peptides considered in the following statistical analyses.
 The correlation coefficients considering two glycated peptide levels typically ranged from 0.37 < rS < 0.99 (P < 0.05; data not shown).
 In combination with the other diagnostic parameters, correlations were usually weak (rS > 0.36, rS < -0.36), except for FFAs, FPI, and HOMA-IR that showed moderate correlation coefficients for selected peptides, i.e., between FFAs and 15 glycations sites (0.36 < rS < 0.57 (0.01 < P < 0.12), glycations sites Lys41, Lys75, and Lys99 of protein Ig kappa chain C region and FPI (rS = 0.63, 0.70, and 0.39, respectively; P < 0.05), and HOMA-IR (rS = 0.59, 0.67, and 0.40, respectively, ; P < 0.05).
 Moderate correlations were also observed for HbA1c with total cholesterol (rS = -0.46, P =0.04), HDL-cholesterol (rS = -0.56, P = 0.01), and OGTT (rS = 0.37, P = 0.1).
 Additionally, the levels of HDL-cholesterol and C-peptide moderately correlated (rS = -0.37, P = 0.05).
 A cluster analysis of prediabetic plasma samples considering all glycation sites and a cluster stability test provided an optimal cluster number of three (Supplement, Figure S1).

 The recently reported cut-offs to classify newly diagnosed diabetic patients and control subjects (57) allowed subgrouping prediabetic men (Supplement, Table S13) by counting how often each subject was above the cut-off values of all glycated peptide (Supplement, Table S14).
 Intriguingly, three clusters could be distinguished again, i.e., 18-24 counts in (cluster 1 (“highly-remarkable”), 6-12 counts in cluster 2 (“remarkable”), and up to 3 counts in cluster 3 (“unremarkable”).
 The clusters and the respective members were in agreement with the above-mentioned cluster analysis (Supplement, Table S14 and Figure S1).
 Considering these three clusters, a RF-RFE method was applied to find a set of glycated peptides for maximizing the classification.
 A set of nine peptides representing eight glycation sites of HSA (Lys262, Lys378, Lys73, Lys525, Lys574, Lys359, Lys174, Lys64) and one of serotransferrin (Lys683) was identified providing an ACC of 95% (Supplement, Figure S2).
-Noteworthy, Lys262 followed by Lys378, Lys73, and K525 of HSA contributed most to the classification verified by calculated square of importance value (Supplement, Table S15).
+Noteworthy, Lys262 followed by Lys378, Lys73, and K525 of HSA contributed most to the classification verified by random forest feature importance.
+(Supplement, Table S15).

 The predictive values of all glycation sites were evaluated by reexamining the individuals of clusters 1 to 3 after three to five years (Supplement, Tables S2 and S3).
 Considering the diagnostic criteria of HbA1c (> 6.5%) and FPG (> 7.0 mmol/L), eight persons converted from prediabetes to T2DM (ctT2DM), seven remained prediabetic with a clear trend towards diabetes (DPD, HbA1c fold change: 1.10-1.21, FPG fold change: 0.93-1.59), and the glycemic status of five individuals remained stable or improved (PD, Figure 4A and B) within the 4 years observation period.
 Importantly, nine glycation sites, i.e., Lys93, Lys181, Lys262, Lys525, and Lys545 of HSA, Lys99 of Ig kappa chain C region, Lys1003 of alpha-2-macroglobulin, Lys50 of Ig lambda-1 chain C regions, and Lys120 of apolipoprotein A-I precursor were predominantly higher glycated in nine to twelve prediabetic patients.
 The nine glycation sites showed higher glycation degrees in six out of seven DPD plasma samples (86%), but only in four out of eight ctT2DM samples (50%).